neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 -----------------------------------------------------------------------------------
 ```

-This shows that a total of 80 OpenMC cells mapped to the MOOSE blocks (blocks 1, 2, and 3 -
+This shows the OpenMC cells mapped to the MOOSE elements.
-because that's what we specified for `solid_blocks`).
 Because the gap between the pellet
 and cladding is un-meshed, the helium gap in the OpenMC model does not participate in
 coupling.
 The above message also shows the